 Preliminary titles, as in Dean Jones or Professor Smith, should be reserved for very formal documents.

 Do not use the abbreviation Dr. when referring to faculty, as it is often confused with the title used for medical doctors.
 Most Illinois Tech faculty hold doctorate degrees.

-The title of Distinguished Professor should be treated as would an endowed chair or endowed professorship title and is capitalized.
+The title of Distinguished Professor (Chicago-Kent College of Law title is University Distinguished Professor) should be treated as would an endowed chair or endowed professorship title and is capitalized.
 The Office of the Provost maintains the listing of Distinguished Professors.

 Capitalize when using the formal name of a unit, such as Department of Civil and Architectural Engineering.
 Do not capitalize when approximating the name or using it informally, as in the architectural engineering department.

 [See academic units list]

 In running copy, list the full name of the acronym and then shorten to the acronym form on second reference.
 Do not include the acronym in parenthesis at first reference, such as Wanger Institute for Sustainable Energy Research conducts studies that join together WISER researchers from throughout campus.
 Exceptions would be Interprofessional Projects (IPRO) Program, in which case the acronym is part of the official name, or instances in which the acronym is not intuitive or appears much later in body copy after its first reference.
 Do not add periods in acronyms, initialisms for any with three or more letters, e.g., U.S., FBI, CEO, U.K. Refrain from using acronyms to begin sentences.